garfinjm/pgcoe-sc2-test-site/docs/pages/assembly/index.md

 The primary method of submitting bacterial genomes to NCBI is through the [NCBI Submission Portal "Genome" page](https://submit.ncbi.nlm.nih.gov/subs/genome/).
 This user-friendly web interface allows submission of single genomes or batches of up to 400 genomes.
 Sample metadata is provided either by filling in a series of forms (for single sample submissions) or by filling out and uploading structured spreadsheet/CSV files with sample metadata.

-{: .caution }
+{: .important }
-All samples in a batch submission must share a common set of features: BioProject, release date, assembly type, file type (FASTA or .sqn), gap/Ns details, publication information, and PGAP request status.
+>All samples in a batch submission must share a common set of features: BioProject, release date, assembly type, file type (FASTA or .sqn), gap/Ns details, publication information, and PGAP request status.

 Genome and annotation data files can be uploaded through several mechanisms: